There are many laws when it comes to looking after your staff

 Organisations legally have to give their employees time off sick if requested.
 There is no obligation for an employer to provide full sick pay – or even any – although Statutory Sick Pay (SSP) must be given if employees have been ill for more than four days in a row, and must be paid for up to 28 weeks if needed.
 Also, employers cannot force employees to use annual leave in place of sick leave.

 Speaking of annual leave, almost all workers in the UK are legally entitled to 5.6 weeks' paid holiday every year.
 Holiday is pro-rata, so if an employee only works one day a week, they're entitled to five and a half days of holiday time.
 Those who work a five-day week must receive 28 days' paid annual leave.
-This leave entitlement includes bank holidays – so you can dictate that your staff take bank holidays off as part of their leave.
-However, if your staff work bank holidays, they must receive another day off in exchange.
+This leave entitlement can include bank holidays – so you can dictate that your staff take bank holidays off as part of their leave.
+However, if you use bank holidays as part of the overall statutory leave entitlement and your staff work on a bank holiday, they must receive another day off in exchange.